 - Remote Functions (using Cloud Functions)

-However one fundamental constraint which impacts the ability to build clean, functional routines is the fact that structural statement elements like table ids, column names and json paths cannot be dynamically set.
+However the fundamental constraint which impacts the ability to build clean, functional routines is the fact that structural statement elements like table ids, column names and json paths cannot be dynamically set.

 STRING representation of the required statement and execute that statement via the EXECUTE IMMEDIATE statement.